-FY03/25 marked the final year of the medium-term management plan, Ship Vision 2024.
-Sales exceeded the plan's target, while profits came in slightly below expectations.
+FY03/25 was the final year of the medium-term management plan, Ship Vision 2024.
+While sales exceeded the target set in the plan, profits fell slightly short of their respective targets, partly due to unforeseen costs such as upfront spending.